How to cut the cord

 The short answer?
 Just about anything you want.
 Most shows, movies, and sports are available without a dish or cable box via over-the-air broadcasts and online streaming services.

-Using a combination of the two, you can watch a lot of the most popular programming — including live ballgames when they come back.
+Using a combination of the two, you can watch a lot of the most popular programming — including live ballgames.

 Cable TV alternatives